-We lease our corporate headquarters and manufacturing facilities, which consisted of the following as of December 31, 2023:
+We lease our corporate headquarters and manufacturing facilities, which consisted of the following as of December 31, 2024:

 - Approximately 51,000 square feet of leased space located in Fremont, California.
-This leased property, which is being used for our corporate headquarters, research and development, and manufacturing, expires in June 2027 with an option to extend for an additional 5-year period up to June 2032. - Approximately 774,000 square feet of leased space located in Brighton, Colorado.
-This leased property, which will be used to build our GWh-scale manufacturing facility, expires in May 2039 with an option to extend for two additional 5-year periods up to May 2049.
+This leased property, which we use for our corporate headquarters, research and development, and manufacturing of SiMaxx batteries, expires in June 2027 with an option to extend for an additional 5-year period up to June 2032. - Approximately 774,000 square feet of leased space located in Brighton, Colorado, which expires in May 2039 with an option to extend for two additional 5-year periods up to May 2049.
+When we signed the lease agreement in April 2023, we announced a plan to build a GWh-scale manufacturing facility in those premises.
+As of December 31, 2024, we completed our pre-construction planning for this facility.
+However, the scope and schedule of the construction of this facility will be determined based on, among other factors, the availability and timing of funding.
+In addition, we are currently monitoring the larger industry dynamics.
+Changes in demand, supply, battery cost structure, government incentives, trade tariffs, and other considerations may also influence our decision, including whether to proceed with the construction at all.